grafana/loki/docs/design-documents/2020-03-logql-fields.md

 Based on the feedback and our own usage, it’s pretty clear that we want to support extracting fields out of the log line for detailed analysis.
 [Amazon Cloud Watch is a good example](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax-examples.html) of such language features.

-Some users are currently extracting labels using Promtail pipeline stages as a way to filter and aggregate logs but this causes issues with our storage system.
+For instance some users are currently extracting labels using Promtail pipeline stages as a way to filter and aggregate logs but this causes issues with our storage system.
 (Causes the creation of a lot of small chunks, putting pressure on the filesystem when trying to aggregated over a long period of time).

-In this proposal I want to introduce multiple new stages into the LogQL language, that will allow to transform a log stream into a field stream which can be then aggregated, compared, sorted and outputted by our users.
+In this proposal I want to introduce multiple new operators into the LogQL language, that will allow to transform a log stream into a field stream which can be then aggregated, compared, sorted and outputted by our users.

 __Related Documents:__